vkostyanetsky/kostyanetsky.me/pages/notes/matryoshka/index.md

 ﻿A few days ago, there was a link to 1Ci certificate in the team chat (a colleague passed their junior [course](https://academy.1ci.com/courses/1c-junior-developer)).
-I go over, I get a PDF.
+I go over and see no auth form, no errors — I just get a PDF file.
 Everything is OK, right?
 Well, then I open the file:

 ![Error.pdf](not-your-certificate.png)